pip-services/pip-services-docs/content/en/python/messaging/queues/memory_message_queue.md

 - **config**: [ConfigParams](../../../commons/config/config_params) - configuration parameters to be set.

 #### end_listen
 Ends listening for incoming messages.
-When this method is called [listen](#listen) unblocks the thread and execution continues.
+When this method is called, [listen](#listen) unblocks the thread and execution continues.

 > end_listen(correlation_id: Optional[str])